kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.18/kosli_snapshot_lambda.md

 ---
-title: "kosli snapshot s3"
+title: "kosli snapshot lambda"
 beta: false
 deprecated: false
 ---

-# kosli snapshot s3
+# kosli snapshot lambda

 ## Synopsis

-Report a snapshot of the content of an AWS S3 bucket to Kosli.
+Report a snapshot of artifacts deployed as one or more AWS Lambda functions and their digests to Kosli.
+Skip `--function-names` to report all functions in a given AWS account.
+Or use `--exclude` and/or `--exclude-regex` to report all functions excluding some.

 To authenticate to AWS, you can either:
   1) provide the AWS static credentials via flags or by exporting the equivalent KOSLI env vars (e.g. KOSLI_AWS_KEY_ID)